reznok/CTFWriteUps/WhiteHat_2018/web01/README.md

 The description tells us that a user "manhndd" SSH's in every 2 minutes.
-When a user connects over SSH, typically they're using bash as their shell and will load the files ~/.profile and ~/.bashrc.
+When a user connects over SSH, typically they're using bash as their shell and will load the files ~/.profile and ~/.bashrc on connect.
 We are able to overwrite these two files by changing
 the filename of the upload:

 ![bashrc](screenshots/bashrc.png)